divyam96/English-to-Python-Converter/README.md

 # English-to-Python-Converter
-This is an attempt to use transformers and self attention in order to convert English descriptions into Python code.
+This is an attempt to use transformers and self-attention in order to convert English descriptions into Python code.

 [Notebook](https://github.com/divyam96/English-to-Python-Converter/blob/main/English_to_Python.ipynb)